New conditions for multipartite entanglement wedge connectivity in $n$-to-$n$ holographic scattering: Introduction

 \item \textbf{Entanglement structures:} For boundary region $V$, we denote the entanglement wedge by $\ew(V)$, causal wedge by $\cw(V)$, and HRRT surface by $\text{RT}(V)$.

 \item \textbf{Complements:} The causal complement (bulk or boundary) uses superscript $c$, while set-theoretic complement within a Cauchy slice uses superscript prime notation ($'$). \end{itemize}

-\begin{assumption} We assume throughout that: \begin{enumerate} \item The bulk spacetime $M$ satisfies the null curvature condition; \item HRRT surfaces can be found via a maximin procedure; \item The spacetime is AdS-hyperbolic (the conformal compactification $\overline{M}=M \cup \partial M$ admits a Cauchy slice); \item The spacetime region between some Cauchy slice preceding $\ew(V_1\cup V_2)$ and some Cauchy slice following $\ew(W_1\cup W_2)$ is singularity-free. \item The global boundary state is pure, ensuring that a boundary region $V$ and its causal complement $V'$ share the same HRRT surface. \end{enumerate} \end{assumption}
+\begin{assumption} We assume throughout that: \begin{enumerate} \item The bulk spacetime $M$ satisfies the null curvature condition; \item HRRT surfaces can be found via a maximin procedure; \item The spacetime is AdS-hyperbolic (the conformal compactification $\overline{M}=M \cup \partial M$ admits a Cauchy slice); \item The spacetime region between some Cauchy slice preceding $\ew(V_1\cup V_2)$ and some Cauchy slice following $\ew(W_1\cup W_2)$ is singularity-free \footnote{This assumption excludes the formation of black hole horizons in the relevant part of the spacetime; our results therefore apply to geometries where no horizon has formed by the time of the scattering process.}. \item The global boundary state is pure, ensuring that a boundary region $V$ and its causal complement $V'$ share the same HRRT surface. \end{enumerate} \end{assumption}